 Try these easy fruit-infused water ideas.

 Small amounts of what you're eating and drinking can pass to your baby through your breast milk.
 If you think your diet is affecting your baby and they're unsettled, please speak to your doctor, health visitor or dietitian for tailored advice.
-If you need more advice regarding your diet to ensure you are getting the right nutrients, speak to your dietician.
+If you need more advice regarding your diet to ensure you are getting the right nutrients, speak to your dietitian.

 Liked this?
 Now read…